Zu Hauptinhalt springen

 Chair of Computational Condensed Matter Theory

 Condensed matter comprises more or less everything we see.
 To a very large extent, its properties result from the interplay of quantum mechanics and the Coulomb interaction between nuclei and electrons.
 This interplay keeps producing stunning phenomena many of which are still to be understood.
-To achieve this understanding is the goal we are striving at using predominantly computational means.
+To achieve this understanding is the goal we are striving at.
+To this and we combine computational means with analytic arguments.
 Our current emphasis is on transport and dynamics; recent research topics include:

 Ultrafast Dynamics Quantum Critical Phenomena Molecular Electronics